TV wall mounting Warsaw — DIY or call a professional?

 Call a professional if:

-- The wall is plasterboard, aerated block, or you’re not sure what it is.
+- The wall is plasterboard, aerated block, or you don’t know what it is.

-- You want cables hidden inside the wall.
+- You want the cables hidden inside the wall.

-- The bracket is a full-motion articulating arm (heavier, more stress on the wall).
+- The bracket is a full-motion articulating arm (heavier, with more pull on the wall).

-- There’s a fireplace, built-in unit, or uneven surface involved.
+- There’s a fireplace, built-in unit, or an uneven surface to deal with.

 Common Mistakes When Mounting a TV